 Availability & care

 The Physalis is available from the beginning of August until the end of October.
 You can buy them with or without leaves and as single lanterns.
 Taking care of the Physalis is fairly easy.
-Treat them like any other cut flower: cut a bit of the stem, remove possible leaves and place the branches in clean water with cut flower food.
-The vase life of fresh lanterns is usually very good – 10 to 18 days.
+Treat them like any other cut flower: cut a bit of the stem, remove possible leaves that will end up below the water line and place the branches in clean water with cut flower food.
+The vase life of fresh lanterns is usually very good – about 10 to 18 days.